 P C-L: Let's call it our 'accidental experiment' What happened on the day we recorded it is described in the book and that is something I will save for the reader.
 The intro is piano, percussion and some subtle brass.

 (Patrick talks extensively about Nirvana's most commercially-successful release Rainbow Chaser in his 'Dave White Presents...' interview (link below) and reveals that the lyrics were missing a second verse.
 Because of the financial constraints on booking studio time, Patrick failed to get the chance to finish them and he ended up having to sing the same verse twice - MP)

 In May 2010, Filter magazine asked Patrick if he found it tiresome to have to keep explaining constantly that Nirvana was the original band of that name and unconnected either to Kurt Cobain or Washington.
 (The originals took legal action over the subsequent use of the name.)
 Patrick replied that he and Alex had been making music as Nirvana for the past thirty-eight years.

 "Twenty-five years later there was another group called Nirvana who made great music and were very successful," he noted.
 "They do not exist any more as a group, which is it in a nutshell."

-Nirvana's official website includes some fab monochrome footage of the band working on their music, from which the stills on this page have been taken.
+Youtube has some fab monochrome footage of the band working on their music, from which the stills on this page have been taken.

 Goldmine Review: "Psychedelic Days represents that rarest of beasts, a book about the Swinging ’60s that does seem to remember being there."